Srivarshini-iHUB/Agentic_Al_Workshop/MultiAgent Research & Summarization System/README.md

 1. **File Loader**

    * Supports `.pdf`, `.docx`, and `.txt` formats
-   * Loads and splits into chunks using LangChain's `RecursiveCharacterTextSplitter`
+   * Loads and splits documents into chunks using LangChain's `RecursiveCharacterTextSplitter`

 2. **Vector Store (FAISS)**